raid-guild/HQ/README.md

 ## How we work

+## Raid Parties

+A Raid Party is a small agile team built from members of the Guild.
+Raid Parties can be formed to tackle both internal and external projects.

 ### External Projects

 External projects can hire the Raid Guild to help them.
 External projects are taxed 10% which goes back to the Guild Bank.
 Funds in the Guild Bank can then be deployed to internal projects.